Hamiduddin Farahi: Recognition of his work

 Several Islamic scholars of South Asia have acknowledged his contribution to Islamic thought and learning.

-Maulana Sayyid Abul Ala Maududi writes, "It has been generally accepted that in recent times, very few have reached the position Allama Farahi has been blessed with by the Almighty as far as deliberation on the Qur'an is concerned.
+Abul A'la Maududi wrote, "It has been generally accepted that in recent times, very few have reached the position Allama Farahi has been blessed with by the Almighty as far as deliberation on the Qur'an is concerned.
 He has spent the major portion of his life pondering on the meanings of this Book, and has written such a masterful commentary on the Qur'an that it is difficult to find its parallel even in the early period..."

-Maulana Shibli Nomani writes, "It is generally believed that a talented person can in no way remain unknown to the world.
+Shibli Nomani wrote, "It is generally believed that a talented person can in no way remain unknown to the world.
 Experience as well as history bear testimony to this.
 However, each rule has an exception.
 Maulvi Hameed Uddin ... is a good example of such an exception ...
 In this age, his treatise "Tafseer Nizaam-ul-Quran" is as essential and beneficial to Muslims as pure water is to the thirsty and exhausted."